Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Search for flights between two locations,' specifying the verb and resource.
-It distinguishes from siblings like search_flight_destinations which search for destinations, not flights.
+The description clearly states 'Search for flights between two locations', using a specific verb and resource.
+It distinguishes itself from sibling tool 'search_flight_destinations' which searches for destinations rather than flights between locations.
+The scope is well-defined.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.